CoderDojoBrighton/Javascript-Password-Strength/index.md

 ### Original

-This tutorial was adapted from one I found on [thecrazyprogrammer](https://www.thecrazyprogrammer.com/2019/09/javascript-tic-tac-toe-game.html)
+This tutorial was adapted from [thecrazyprogrammer - tic-tac-toe](https://www.thecrazyprogrammer.com/2019/09/javascript-tic-tac-toe-game.html).